aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/ProgressErrorsWarnings-_Debugger_break_on_execution_error.rst

 .. _option-AIMMS-debugger_break_on_execution_error:

-Debugger break on execution error
+Debugger Break on Execution Error
 =================================